 Law firm partners, particularly those in leadership and management positions such as managing partners, members of partnership boards and other firm-wide management committees, practice area heads, industry sector heads, and those in line to take up such positions and responsibilities.

-* Fees include instruction, materials, and all meals and breaks, together with a gala dinner at an historic Cambridge college.
-Preferential rates may be available for University of Cambridge alumni and members of the School's Alumni Association.
+* Fees include instruction, materials, welcome dinner and refreshment breaks, together with a gala dinner at an historic Cambridge college.
+Preferential rates may be available for University of Cambridge alumni and members of the School’s Alumni Association.
 Please note prices pre-registration are subject to change.

 Three nights’ bed and breakfast accommodation (Sunday, Monday and Tuesday night) is provided as part of the programme fee.